ronibuchine/jack-jack-go/README.md

 ## Flabby Bird

-To play you can open up the VMEmulator program and open the flabby-bird directory as a program.
+To play you can open up the VMEmulator program, press load program and select the flabby-bird directory.

 Enjoy!